Mean-field approximation for structural balance dynamics in heat-bath: Numerical estimation of system critical temperature

-To check the analytical results in computer simulation we directly apply Eq.~\eqref{stoch1} for time evolution of $x_{ij}$ for complete graph with $N$ nodes.
-For the complete graph the average number of nodes $ij$ pair neighbour is equal to $M=\{ M_{ij}\}=N-2$ and thus according to Eq.~\eqref{eq:aMT} one should expect
+To verify the analytical results in computer simulation, we directly apply \Cref{stoch1} to the time evolution of $x_{ij}$ for the complete graph with $N$ nodes.
+For the complete graph the average number of pair neighbors of nodes $ij$ is equal to $M=\{ M_{ij}\}=N-2$ and thus according to \Cref{eq:aMT} one should expect

-In Fig.~\ref{avexx_vs_time} the time evolution of $\{ x_{ij}\}$ for various values of social temperature $T$ and various system size $N$ are presented.
-The starting point of simulation is homogeneous state with $\{ x_{ij}\}=+1$ and the scanning temperature step is set to $\Delta T=1$.
-The solid red line corresponds to $x^c_{\text{th}}$ given by Eq.~\eqref{eq:xcval}.
+In \Cref{avexx_vs_time} the time evolution of $\{ x_{ij}\}$ for various values of social temperature $T$ and various system sizes $N$ is presented.
+The starting point of the simulation is the homogeneous state (paradise) with $\{ x_{ij}\}=+1$ and the scanning temperature step is set to $\Delta T=1$.
+The solid red line corresponds to $x^c_{\text{th}}$ given by \Cref{eq:xcval}.

-The obtained critical temperatures $T^c_{\text{nu}}$, their uncertainties \st{}{$U$}$(T^c_{\text{nu}})$ are collected in Tab.~\ref{tab:}.
-The obtained values of $a^c_{\text{nu}}$ coincidence nicely with those obtained analytically (see Eq.~\eqref{eq:acval}) {even under very crude assumptions given by Eq.}~\eqref{eq_MF}.
-The values of $a^c_{\text{nu}}$ \st{} agree within {expanded} uncertainties \st{}{$U$}$(a^c_{\text{nu}})$ with its analytical partner $a^c_{th}$.
+The obtained critical temperatures $T^c_{\text{nu}}$ and their uncertainties $U(T^c_{\text{nu}})$ are collected in \Cref{tab:}.
+The obtained values of $a^c_{\text{nu}}$ coincide nicely with those obtained analytically (see \Cref{eq:acval}) even under very crude assumptions given by \Cref{eq_MF}.
+The values of $a^c_{\text{nu}}$ agree within {expanded} uncertainties {$U$}$(a^c_{\text{nu}})$ with its analytical partner $a^c_{th}$.

-In Figs.~\ref{avexx_vs_T}{(a), (c)} the dependence{s} of $\overline{\{ x_{ij}\}}$ vs. $T$ for $N=200$ {and $N=50$} \st{}{are} presented.
-The averaging symbol $\overline{\cdots}$ stands for time average over the last $\tau=1000$ time steps of simulation, {this time average should be approximately equal to the average $\langle \cdots \rangle$ used in the Eq.}~\eqref{eq_MF1}{, which comes from the ergodic theorem.} The solid symbols corresponds to the starting point $\forall i,j: x_{ij}=+1$, while open symbols stand for random initial state $\{ x_{ij}\}=0$.
+In \Cref{avexx_vs_T}(a), (c) the dependencies of $\overline{\{ x_{ij}\}}$ vs. $T$ for $N=200$ and $N=50$ are presented.
+The averaging symbol $\overline{\cdots}$ represents the time average in the last $\tau=100$ time steps of the simulation, and this time average should be approximately equal to the average $\langle \cdots \rangle$ used in \Cref{eq_MF1}, which comes from the ergodic theorem.
+Solid symbols correspond to the starting point $\forall i,j: x_{ij}=+1$, while open symbols represent a random initial state $\{ x_{ij}\}=0$.
 The latter recovers $x^0=0$ mentioned earlier.